sillevl/labict-citygame/minimum-requirements.md

 > If it's not in the logs, it never happened !

+## Report

+Reporting is done through this document on gitbook.
+It does have to adhere to a certain structure:

+* index page with abstract and table of contents
+* introduction
+* actual content
+* costings
+* conclusions
+* sources (where you got your information)
+* attachments (images, schematics, code, ...) (can be uploaded in documents / files)

+Gitbook will be locked 1 week after the final presentation; so Wednesday the 24th of May 2017.
+This means you will not be able change anything anymore after this date.

 ## Final Presentation

 Each group will need to give a presentation of their project in the last week (Wednesday the 17th of May 2017).
 In this presentation you need to give an overview of the work performed and final result.